HooriyaHK/SQLtoPython-/README.md

 # Group work break-down strategy
 Sho Harimoto - find and fix the problem in main.py and load_json.py. help with connect two files.
+Hooriya Kazmi - I worked on query 3, 4 and 5.
+Making sure they worked in connection with phase 1, met all the requirements and were formatted correctly in the output

 Angela Solanki - worked on phase 1, creating a connection between the server, as well as creating the collection + database (load_json.py).
 I also created the user main menu page on main.py